 In the same way as a scientist would use different processes or tools to find evidence of particular physical properties, I use a range of media and processes to unearth different emotional properties.
 However, the media used in any given piece needs to be fit for purpose.
 I experiment with media in unconventional ways by pushing them to their limits or mixing them with other media to evoke new emotional realities.
 I am constantly experimenting and prefer to allow the idea (formed through a poem) to lead, rather than forcing a particular medium onto the idea.

 My practice is always evolving and moving into new directions because, for me, the medium is a vehicle to somewhere.
 My method involves using a variety of mediums in ways that explode their traditional uses.
 Drawing is a big part of what I do, however, it is much more than pencil and paper, for me, drawing is about asking a series of questions using a range of different processes.
 All of the artworks I create start with a series of core questions which guide the medium used and the process followed.

 Working both with physical and digital media, my central discourse deals with how we as human beings make sense of the world around us and the dichotomous nature of humanity.
-In particular I study how people living in different contexts form “truths” from direct and indirect encounters and the proliferation of these “truths” through online and offline means.
-Artworks explore contemporary concerns such as the mediation and formation of data into codes of association, the uncertainty of belonging and the evolution of an individual as they travels through a multiplicity of emerging cultural realities (both physical and virtual), well beyond the nationalised or institutionalised norms of the past.
+In particular I study how people living in different contexts form “truths” from direct and indirect encounters and the proliferation of these “truths” through online and offline means to form patterns and memes.

 Further writings can be found at https://ambushedonroute.wordpress.com/